GPlates/GPlates/doc-python-api/sample-code/pygplates_modify_reconstruction_pole.rst

 Now that we have the original rotation from the rotation feature we need to calculate a rotation adjustment such that the new rotation will result in the *present day position* reconstructing to the *desired reconstructed position*.

-The reconstruction of the present day point position is given by the equation for the :ref:`pygplates_foundations_equivalent_total_rotation` which shows the equivalent total rotation of  moving plate :math:`P_{M}` (relative to anchored plate :math:`P_{A}`) at time :math:`t` (relative to present day) is:
+The reconstruction of the present day point position is given by the equation for the :ref:`pygplates_primer_equivalent_total_rotation` which shows the equivalent total rotation of  moving plate :math:`P_{M}` (relative to anchored plate :math:`P_{A}`) at time :math:`t` (relative to present day) is:

 .. math::

    \text{reconstructed_position} = R(0 \rightarrow t,P_{A} \rightarrow P_{M}) \times \text{present_day_position}

-Using the approach in :ref:`pygplates_foundations_composing_finite_rotations` we write the *desired reconstructed position* in terms of the *actual reconstructed position*:
+Using the approach in :ref:`pygplates_primer_composing_finite_rotations` we write the *desired reconstructed position* in terms of the *actual reconstructed position*:

 .. math::